...And His Mother Called Him Bill: Background

 Ellington recorded the album as a tribute to Billy Strayhorn, who had died of esophageal cancer in May 1967.
 Strayhorn was a composer, arranger, and pianist and one of Ellington's closest friends.
 Ellington's biographer John Edward Hasse notes that Strayhorn's death "was more traumatic to the Ellington orchestra than that of anyone else in the history of the organization."

 Recording and music

 The album was recorded in August and November 1967.
-The material is Strayhorn's compositions, including some that had not previously been recorded.
+The material consists of Strayhorn's compositions, including some that had not previously been recorded.
 Ellington chose the songs to demonstrate Strayhorn's versatility and range, as well as to pay homage to the qualities that he most admired in his late writing partner.

 "Blood Count" was Strayhorn's last composition, written for the Ellington Orchestra's 1967 concert at Carnegie Hall.
 Another piece with a medical-related title is "U.M.M.G.", short for "Upper Manhattan Medical Group".
 The 1951 composition "Rock Skippin' at the Blue Note" showcases Cootie Williams, Jimmy Hamilton, and John Sanders.